Insurance Tips For New, Young Learner Drivers

 TIP TWO

-Drivers who don't have full no-claims bonus can build their bonus up quicker with a policy from some companies called Bonus Accelerator.
+Drivers who don't have a full no-claims bonus can build their bonus up quicker with a policy from some companies called Bonus Accelerator.
 This policy runs for 10 months rather than the usual 12.
-At the end of those 10 months, provided no "fault" claims have been made, you get a full year's no claims bonus.
-So, somebody starting out with zero no-claims can build up to the maximum five years no-claims bonus in just four years.
+At the end of those 10 months, provided no "fault" claims have been made, you get a full year's no-claims bonus.
+So, somebody starting with zero no-claims can build up to the maximum five-year no-claims bonus in just four years.

-Be Careful if you choose this scheme You usually have to stay with the same insurance company throughout, in order to build up your maximum no-claims bonus.
-Companies don't usually allow you to carry a 10 months policy over from one company to another, so please check before you sign up for this type of scheme.
+Be Careful if you choose this scheme You usually have to stay with the same insurance company throughout, to build up your maximum no-claims bonus.
+Companies don't usually allow you to carry a 10-month policy over from one company to another, so please check before you sign up for this type of scheme.

 TIP THREE